-In fact, a 2010 study printed in the “Annals of Family Medicine,” found that activity programs could effectively improve the mood and quality of life of older adults.
+In fact, The National Institute on Aging found that activity programs could effectively improve the mood and quality of life of older adults.
 Here are some fun, inexpensive options to provide social activities for seniors and get them out of the house and into the world.

 Social Activities For Seniors Ideas: